NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 # Qualification Tool

-The Qualification tool analyzes Spark events generated from CPU based Spark applications to help quantify the expected acceleration of migrating a Spark application to GPU.
+The Qualification tool analyzes Spark events generated from CPU based Spark applications to help quantify the expected acceleration of migrating a Spark application or query to GPU.

 The tool first analyzes the CPU event log and determine which operators are likely to run on the GPU.
-The tool then uses estimates from historical queries and benchmarks to estimate a speed-up at an individual operator level to calculate how much a specific operator would accelerate on GPU for the specific application.
+The tool then uses estimates from historical queries and benchmarks to estimate a speed-up at an individual operator level to calculate how much a specific operator would accelerate on GPU for the specific query or application.
 It calculates an _"Estimated GPU App Duration"_ by adding up the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.

-This tool is intended to give the users a starting point and does not guarantee the applications with the highest _recommendation_ will actually be accelerated the most.
+This tool is intended to give the users a starting point and does not guarantee the queries or applications with the highest _recommendation_ will actually be accelerated the most.
 Currently, it reports by looking at the amount of time spent in tasks of SQL Dataframe operations.

 > **Disclaimer!**
 > Estimates provided by the Qualification tool are based on the currently supported "_SparkPlan_" or "_Executor Nodes_"
 > used in the application.
-It currently does not look at the expressions or datatypes used.
+It currently does not handle all the expressions or datatypes used.
-> Please refer to the [Supported Operators](./supported_ops.md) guide to check the types and expressions you are using
+> Please refer to "[Understanding Execs report](#execs-report)" section and the
-> are supported.
+> "[Supported Operators](./supported_ops.md)" guide to check the types and expressions you are using are supported.

 This document covers below topics: